 Only students who have been admitted to one of the English-taught, selective Master's programmes of the GSSS can be awarded a scholarship.
 Students are selected for the AMS on the basis of academic merit.
 Selection takes place in March.
 Applicants will be informed no later than mid-May.

 Please note that the AMS is highly competitive.
-In 2020 two scholarships were awarded to students of the Graduate School Social Sciences (0.5% of received scholarship applications).
+In 2022 five scholarships were awarded to students of the Graduate School Social Sciences (2.0 % of received scholarship applications).

 The scholarship consists of an amount equal to the tuition fee.
 Please note that the scholarship cannot be used as a (partial) tuition waiver.
 The applicant must still pay the full amount of tuition due, and can do this in instalments.
 Scholarship holders will also receive their grant in monthly instalments.

 Amsterdam Merit Scholarships are only awarded to applicants who have been admitted to one of the English-taught, selective Master's programmes of the GSSS upon enrolment.
 A scholarship granted for one academic year cannot be transferred to another academic year.
 Students who are granted an Amsterdam Merit Scholarship are required to assent to the conditions applying to the scholarship in writing before the scholarship will be remitted.